 Communities across the country continue to push back against the Trump administration’s decision to end Temporary Protected Status (TPS), Deferred Enforced Departure (DED), and Deferred Action for Childhood Arrivals (DACA) for almost a million immigrants – and they’re gaining ground.

-The Trump administration has stripped away protections for TPS holders from Haiti, El Salvador, Nicaragua, Nepal, Honduras, Sudan, Liberia, Guinea, and Sierra Leone, putting over 300,000 TPS and DED holders at risk of deportation over the next two years.
+The Trump administration has stripped away protections for TPS holders from Haiti, El Salvador, Nicaragua, Nepal, Honduras, Sudan, and Liberia, putting over 300,000 TPS and DED holders at risk of deportation over the next two years.
 At the same time, hundreds of thousands of young people who came to the U.S. as children also face uncertainty about their futures under Trump’s decision to end Deferred Action for Childhood Arrivals (DACA).
 The cruel termination of these vital programs has forced over one million immigrants into the U.S.’s inhumane and deadly deportation pipeline.

 But TPS, DED, and DACA recipients have organized to counteract the administration’s aggressive efforts to deport millions of immigrants with deep roots in our communities.
 And they’re working together to protect these programs and demand a roadmap to citizenship.